 But Scandinavia has a reputation for being one of the most expensive places to visit in Europe, so how much does it cost to go to Lapland?
 Here’s my budget breakdown for a four-night trip to Rovaniemi in Finnish Lapland, which shows the costs for accommodation, transport, activities and food to help you plan your own trip.

 Note: these costs are based on my mid-range travel style – keeping costs down where I can to splash out on special experiences.
-This post was first published in 2019 but prices have been updated where possible to costs as of January 2022.
+This post was first published in 2019 but prices have been updated wherever possible to show costs as of October 2024.

 What does accommodation in Lapland cost?